felixlopz/hubrise-test-task/content/blog/en/20230510-catalog-variants/__post.md

 For example, if you want to offer a different price for a pizza on food platforms compared to your website, you can create a `Food platforms` variant and set price overrides for the SKUs and options which should have a different price.
 Similarly, you can disable some deals or options for some variants by using restrictions.

 Each variant has a descriptive name, and a unique reference.
-The actual references of the variants typically do not matter: you can use `1`, `2`, `3`, etc., or `food_platforms`, `website`, etc.
+In the apps using the catalog, variants will typically be referenced by their name, and not by their reference.
+Therefore, the actual references do not matter, so you can use `1`, `2`, `3`, etc., or `food_platforms`, `website`, etc.

 The mapping between a specific channel/location and a variant is done outside the catalog, in the apps using the catalog.
 Each variant can therefore be used in multiple contexts, which avoids having to create one variant for each channel/location combination.

 For example, imagine that you want to differentiate prices between food platforms in Paris and those outside Paris, as well as your website.
 Instead of creating a separate variant for each platform and location combination, you can just create 3 variants: `Food platforms Paris`, `Food platforms outside Paris`, and `Website`, and map each variant to the appropriate channel/location combination.

-## Updates to Catalog Manager and Integrations

-[//]: # "To support catalog variants, we have updated our Catalog Manager app to allow defining different prices for each SKU/option for each variant, as well as disabling SKU/options/deals in specific variants."
-[//]: # "Furthermore, we have upgraded our integrations with Uber Eats, Deliveroo, Just Eat, Shopify, WooCommerce, and Glovo.
-Now you can specify the variant to sync, or leave the variant empty to sync the default catalog."

-We are currently updating our integrations with Uber Eats, Deliveroo, Just Eat, Shopify, WooCommerce, Prestashop, and Glovo to support catalog variants.
-We are also updating our Catalog Manager app to add full support for catalog variants.

-We will update this blog post when the updates are available.

 ## API Changes